 However, keep in mind that these foods are unlikely to have much of an effect on their own.

-Instead, they should be combined with regular resistance training to boost muscle building and maximize results.
+Instead, they should be combined with resistance training targeting the glutes to boost muscle building and maximize results.